 - The young carer does not appear to have needs for support;

 - The local authority has already carried out an assessment of the young carer's need for support connected with their care for a particular person and circumstances have not changed.

-Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, London Child Protection Procedures must be followed immediately.
+Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, London Safeguarding Children Procedures must be followed immediately.

 Sections 63 - 64 of the Care Act 2014 introduced duties towards young carers making the transition to adulthood.
 The Act requires local authorities to seek the agreement of the young carer to undertake an assessment if they are likely to have needs for support when they reach eighteen, and if the timing of the assessment offers 'significant benefit'.